As the title of this chapter suggests, Paul finishes his letter with various messages directed at different people and groups.

 - II Timothy 4:18

 No matter what the world says or the voice in your head says, Jesus will never leave you or abandon you.
 You may want to leave Him, but He will never leave you.
-Knowing this truth and promise is the basis for our courage and faith, and it is the foundation upon which we can build a glorious Christian life.
+Knowing this truth and promise is the basis for our courage and faith, and it is the foundation upon which we can build a glorious Christian life and ministry.